TeamCindy Research Grants

 Cynthia Lynn Sherwin Chair of Research: $25,000

-Awarded for: Pilot Study – Evaluate the Potential of using PKD1 Expression and Function Level as a Risk Marker for Intracranial Aneurysm Rupture.
+Awarded for: Pilot Study – Evaluate the Potential of using PKD1 Expression and Function Level as a Risk Marker for Intracranial Aneurysm Rupture

 2012

-Michael Chen, M.D., Assistant Professor in Neurology, Neurosurgery and Radiology
+Assistant Professor in Neurology, Neurosurgery, and Radiology

-Rush University Medical Center, Chicago, IL.
+Rush University Medical Center, Chicago

-Awarded for: Timed Hormone Replacement Therapy for Women with Cerebral Aneurysms.
+Awarded for: Timed Hormone Replacement Therapy for Women with Cerebral Aneurysms

 2011

-William Ashley, Jr., Ph.D., M.D., MBA Assistant Professor
+William Ashley, Jr., Ph.D.
+MBA

-University of Texas at Houston, Houston, TX
+Assistant Professor, University of Texas at Houston, Houston, Texas

 Cynthia Lynn Sherwin Chair of Research: $20,000